bateni1380/Multithread-Programming-In-C-And-CPP/README.md

 Note that this C code can be executed only in linux. (not windows)

 ### Usage (grep.c)
-First you need to compile your project using gcc compiler.
+First, you need to compile your project using gcc compiler.

 (for example if your C file was named grep.c)

 ```bash
  gcc grep.c -o grep
 ```
+Second, you need to have all the files and folders that you want to be searched in a floder named root beside the executable file.

 Then you need to run the executable file and specify options afterwards.